-If the right value is adjusted, the real shift of the cams can be started with Enter or it can be rejected with Esc, that automatically leads back to the display mode in any case.
+If the right value is adjusted, the real shift of the cams can be started with rejected with that automatically leads back to the display mode in any case.

-9.14 Clear all
+9.15 Clear all

 A complete deletion of all custom-built data (cams, idle time,...) can be carried out through the external operating front or an external TERM 5 as follows: